- 1.What is menu pricing?

 Creating a successful menu is easy and this short restaurant pricing guide is quite possibly the best thing since sliced bread.

 And best of all?
-Our online ordering system incorporates them all.
+With our online ordering system, you can easily implement them all.
 We’ve taken care of all that so that you can have one less thing to worry about.
-Or, as I like to call it “one less thing in the headache department to worry about.”